Capricorn One: Plot

 Capricorn One—the first crewed mission to Mars—is on the launch pad.
-Just before liftoff, astronauts Charles Brubaker, Peter Willis, and John Walker are suddenly removed from the spacecraft.
-Bewildered, they are flown to an abandoned military base in the desert.
+Just before liftoff, astronauts Charles Brubaker, Peter Willis, and John Walker are suddenly ordered out of the spacecraft by a NASA official.
+Bewildered, they are flown in secret to an abandoned military base in the desert.
 The launch proceeds on schedule, with the public unaware the spacecraft is empty.

-At the base, NASA official Kelloway informs the astronauts that a faulty life-support system would have killed them in-flight.
+At the base, NASA head Dr. James Kelloway informs the astronauts that a faulty life-support system would have killed them in-flight.
 He says they must help counterfeit the televised footage during the flight to and from Mars.
-Another failed space mission would result in NASA's funding being cut and private contractors losing millions in profits.
+Another failed space mission would result in NASA's funding being cut and private contractors losing billions in profits.
 Kelloway threatens their families to force their cooperation.

-The astronauts remain captive during the flight and appear to be filmed after landing on Mars, although they are actually inside of a makeshift TV studio at the base.
+The astronauts are held captive during the spaceflight and appear to be filmed after landing on Mars, although they are actually inside an elaborate set at the base made to look like the surface of Mars.
 At the command center, only a few officials know about the conspiracy until an alert technician, Elliot Whitter, notices that ground control receives the crew's televised transmissions before the spacecraft telemetry arrives.
 Whitter reports this to his supervisors, including Kelloway, but is told it is due to a faulty workstation.
 Whitter partially shares his concerns with a TV journalist friend, Robert Caulfield.
 Whitter suddenly vanishes, and when Caulfield goes to Whitter's apartment the next day, he discovers someone else living there and that all evidence of Whitter's recent life has been erased.
-As Caulfield investigates, several attempts are made on his life.
+As Caulfield leaves, he survives a car crash into a river after his car had been tampered with.

 Upon returning to Earth, the empty spacecraft burns up during atmospheric reentry due to a faulty heat shield, which would have killed the astronauts had they been on board.
 The astronauts realize officials will need to kill them to keep the hoax a secret.
 They escape in a small jet which quickly runs out of fuel, forcing a crash-landing in the desert.
 They split up on foot to increase their chances of finding help and exposing the plot.
 Kelloway sends helicopters after them.
 Willis and Walker are found, while Brubaker evades capture.

-Caulfield interviews Brubaker's "widow" after reviewing a televised conversation between the astronauts and their wives.
-Mrs. Brubaker had seemed confused when her husband mentioned their last family vacation.
+Caulfield interviews Brubaker's "widow", Kay, after reviewing a televised conversation between the astronauts and their wives.
+Kay Brubaker had seemed confused when her husband mentioned their last family vacation.
 She explains that the family had actually gone to a different location, where a western movie was being filmed.
 Brubaker was intrigued by how special effects and technology made it seem real.

 Caulfield believes Brubaker would never make such a mistake and may have been sending his wife a message.
 Caulfield goes to the deserted western movie set and is shot at.
 As he investigates further, federal agents break into his home, arresting him for possessing cocaine that they planted there.
 His exasperated boss bails Caulfield out, then fires him.